Canadian Wheat Board: Modern criticism

 Arguments in favour of privatization believe that farmers should be allowed to opt out of the board.
-Others believe that they could get a better price for their grain than the board itself and would like to market their own grain.
-For many Western Canadian farmers, the argument over the CWB Single Desk was about personal freedom - the freedom to market their production of crops in the manner they choose.
+Others believe that they could get a better price for their grain than the board and would like to market their own grain.
+For many Western Canadian farmers, the argument over the CWB Single Desk was about personal freedom—the freedom to market their production of crops in the manner they choose.

-The Single Desk control of price and the ability of farmers to deliver wheat and barley created an interest in other crops, causing a surge in acres of canola and pulse crops - crops with no delivery or price controls.
+The Single Desk control of price and the ability of farmers to deliver wheat and barley created an interest in other crops, causing a surge in acres of canola and pulse crops—crops with no delivery or price controls.
 This led to a decline in wheat acres and an increase in other crops.
 Now, with equal delivery opportunity, relative prices are the driving force in making cropping decisions, leading to an appropriate mix of crops based on relative global demand.

 Some opponents of the board's Single Desk power suggested it should be replaced by a 'dual market' system.
 This was presented as a compromise where board supporters could continue to sell their wheat and barley through the board and board opponents could have the option to sell outside the board.
 From the standpoint of supporters of the board, however, this was not a viable alternative as a dual market would effectively end the board's Single Desk power and any perceived benefits that it may have given farmers.

 Opponents argue that because the perceived benefits farmers received from the CWB increases their land value, elimination of the CWB Single Desk would lower the value of their land.
 Lower land prices would make Canadian farmers more competitive but could also leave many owing more than the value of their reduced land.
 Retiring farmers selling their land could be faced with a much reduced retirement fund but new entrants into farming would be able to purchase land at lower cost.
-(This is all based on the theory that the CWB provided a net benefit to farmers, which was never proved.)

 Some CWB opponents have argued that much of the lower quality land is in close proximity to the US border and would be the first to realize the benefits of the US market.